-Front-Panel Knobs

-Refer to the exploded view diagram for the 2-channel models or the 4-channel models.
-(See page 8-5.)
-(See page 8-7.)
+Front-Panel Knobs Refer to the exploded view diagram.
+(See page 90.)

 NOTE.
 Wrap the plier jaws with tape (such as electrical tape) to avoid scratching the knob.

 Removal.
 Firmly grasp the knob (with pliers if necessary) and pull it away from the front panel.